 Tamborine Mountain Distillery has the most awards of any distillery in Australia, over 300 in fact, resulting in a world-wide reputation for the highest quality liqueurs, vodkas, schnapps, and Eaux de vie (which means “water of life” in French).

 If wine is more your thing, then book a day tour where you’ll be transported to the best wineries in the region because, let’s be honest, life is far too short to drink bad wine.
-If you prefer to do a DIY tour then make sure to pop by Cedar Creek Estate Vineyard and Winery who do a mighty fine Rose, The Heritage which is set in a beautifully-restored church worthy of your Insta feed, and Mount Nathan Winery where you can even see how honey is collected from the bees, while sipping from honey-infused wines.
+If you prefer to do a DIY tour then make sure to pop by Cedar Creek Estate Vineyard and Winery who do a mighty fine Rosé or Mount Nathan Winery where you can even see how honey is collected from the bees, while sipping from honey-infused wines.
 Sounds magical, no?

 Let’s make this clear, the hinterland has plenty more to offer than award-winning wines and delectable food.
 So, make sure to earn your stop at the fudge shop by exploring the area first.
 At only 1.5 kilometres, the Tamborine Rainforest Skywalk experience won’t take you long, but is definitely worth the walk through the canopies and to check out the crystal clear waters of Cedar Creek.